 Hi [candidate name],

-- Technical proficiency: Your technical skills are commendable.
-We suggest staying updated with emerging technologies to enhance your expertise further.
+2. Technical proficiency: Your technical skills are commendable.
+To enhance your expertise further, we suggest staying updated with emerging technologies.

-- Interpersonal skills: Your ability to connect with interviewers has room for improvement.
-Showing up at networking events and making an effort to communicate can improve your interpersonal skills.
+5. Interpersonal skills: Your ability to connect with interviewers can be improved by showing up at networking events and making an effort to communicate.

 Thank you once again for your time and effort.